PandaSun-43/INFOSCI301-Final-Project-Keviwen/README.md

 ## Abstract

 Tinglin Garden: Between Map & Memory is an interactive spatial visualization project that explores the cultural landscape of Tinglin Garden (亭林园), Kunshan.
-It develops an interactive map and browser-based panorama system for Tinglin Garden in Kunshan.
 Our motivation is to address the limitation of the official website, which lacks spatial visualization and virtual exploration.
 Our project combines a map layer for spatial navigation with a 360° panorama layer for experiential exploration.
 The primary target audience includes local residents, university students at Duke Kunshan University (DKU), and other international visitors, particularly those who face language and spatial barriers when engaging with local cultural heritage.
 We provide bilingual site descriptions and structured spatial navigation to make Tinglin Garden more accessible to a diverse community.
 Our visualization combines landmark data (including geographic coordinates, bilingual metadata, and categorized cultural sites), OpenStreetMap basemaps, structured popup cards with images, and interconnected panoramic scenes rendered using Pannellum.
 Through this prototype, we hope to support informal cultural learning, improve spatial understanding of the park, and promote broader engagement with local heritage in a digitally accessible format.

 The entire system is deployed via GitHub Pages, requiring no backend.